bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 permalink: /manuals/1.0/en/resource.html
 ---

- * *[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/resource.md) needs to be proofread by an English speaker.
-If interested please send me a pull request.
-Thank you.*

 # Object as a service

-The application of BEAR.Sunday is [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
-It is consisted of the the collection of resources.
+A BEAR.Sunday application is [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) and is made up of a collection of resources.

-A HTTP method is mapped to PHP method in `ResourceObject` class.
+An HTTP method is mapped to a PHP method in the `ResourceObject` class.

-Here are examples of resource object:
+Here are some examples of a resource object:

 {% highlight php %}
 <?php